-- Encourage chapter members to take advantage of the career readiness tips. - Encourage members to participate in the mentoring program. - Work with the Alumni Relations Chair and FMG to collect and track employment information (employer, position) for each alumnus. - Work with the Parent Relations Chair and FMG to collect and track employment information for each parent. - Maintain a list of all campus organizations and leadership opportunities as well as chapter positions for members to become involved. - Develop a strong relationship with the Wisconsin's Career Services and its leaders.
-Share information provided by the career office, as well as invitations to events it hosts or sponsors. - Manage a structured, four-year leadership program for the chapter. - Track each member's participation in the four-year leadership program. - Maintain a roster of campus academic and scholarship information, including contact information to all university departments, tutoring resources, financial aid, and grad school. - Work with the Advisory Board, Educational Foundation Board, House Company Board and FMG to coordinate leadership and career activities, either for the chapter or campus-wide. - Coordinate presentations which provide information about leadership, academic, engagement, and career development to the chapter.
+- Encourage chapter members to take advantage of the career readiness tips. - Encourage members to participate in the mentoring program. - Work with the Alumni Relations Chair and FMG to collect and track employment information (employer, position) for each alumnus. - Work with the Parent Relations Chair and FMG to collect and track employment information for each parent. - Maintain a list of all campus organizations and leadership opportunities as well as chapter positions for members to become involved. - Develop a strong relationship with the U of A's Student Engagement & Career Development Center and its leaders.
+Share information provided by the Center, as well as invitations to events it hosts or sponsors. - Manage a structured, four-year leadership program for the chapter. - Track each member's participation in the four-year leadership program. - Maintain a roster of campus academic and scholarship information, including contact information to all university departments, tutoring resources, financial aid, and grad school. - Work with the Advisory Board, Educational Foundation Boar, House Corporation Board and FMG to coordinate leadership and career activities, either for the chapter or campus-wide. - Coordinate presentations which provide information about leadership, academic, engagement, and career development to the chapter.
 This involves recruiting and scheduling guest speakers, as well as tracking chapter member participation. - Provide in-person and virtual opportunities for employers to engage with chapter members to discuss careers and internship and full-time employment opportunities - Manage a recognition program celebrating active student, alumni, and parent participation.